By Chris Davie

 Over the course of this season, Henderson’s contribution puts him among the Premier League’s elite.
 Only Luis Suarez (44) and Eden Hazard (50) have created more chances from open play than the Liverpool midfielder (42).
 Gerrard, in his reduced role, has created 23 chances from open play.

 And amid his forays forward, Henderson has been able to boast similar defensive qualities to Gerrard.
-The amount of interceptions and tackles won between the duo are almost identical, while both are unsurprisingly dwarfed by Lucas, whose primary role is to be the shield and link between midfield and defense.
+The amount of interceptions and tackles won between the duo are almost identical, while both are unsurprisingly dwarfed by Lucas, whose primary role is to be the shield and link between midfield and defence.

 With the Brazilian now sidelined for two months with a knee ligament injury, and Joe Allen missing Liverpool’s FA Cup fourth round win over Bournemouth on Saturday, Rodgers faces the prospect of playing Gerrard and Henderson in a midfield two once again.

 The combination has returned mixed results this season.
-Liverpool coasted to 3-1 win over Crystal Palace at Anfield in October but struggled in the following game when the pairing were put up against Newcastle United’s midfield at St. James’ Park.
+Liverpool coasted to 3-1 win over Crystal Palace at Anfield in October but struggled in the following game when the pairing were put up against Newcastle United’s midfield at St James’ Park.

 The lack of Lucas’ presence was highlighted by Yohan Cabaye’s opener as the France international was allowed to run unchallenged for 20 yards from the halfway line for the game’s opening goal in the 2-2 draw.